Sejal6789/scribble-whiteboard/README.md

 - Collaborative drawing area where all the connected users can draw.
 - Realtime chat between connected users
-- All the connected users are visible in room.## Implementation
+- All the connected users are visible in room.